-Every publicist can tell you there are certain questions (actually they show up more as orders) we have dreaded over the years posed by potential clients.
-When I started 20 years ago it was “get me in Rolling Stone” then for years it was “You are going to service my CD to Letterman and Conan yes?”
-Then today 100% of the time we are getting asked about Spotify Playlists.
+Every publicist can tell you there are certain questions (actually they show up more as orders) we always dread.
+When I started 20 years ago it was: “get me in Rolling Stone.”
+Then, for years it was: “You are going to service my CD to Letterman and Conan, yes?”
+Today, 100% of the time we are getting asked about Spotify Playlists.

-And of course this question happens for good reason.
-A 2016 study from Loop on musicbiz.org shows data that playlists have surpassed albums in listenership and another on buzzfeed says that 1 out of every 5 plays across all streaming services today happens inside of a playlist.
+Spotify is at the top of artist’s priorities for a good reason.
+A 2016 study from Loop on musicbiz.org demonstrates that playlists have surpassed albums in listenership.
+Another on BuzzFeed says that 1 out of every 5 plays across all streaming services today happens inside of a playlist.

 The First Important Thing to Understand is: A Majority of Spotify is Owned by the Major Labels

-and their artists dominate most of the most followed playlists.
+Their artists dominate most of the most followed playlists.
 The reason for this is 3 companies are in control of placing songs on those playlists – so this playing field is NOT even for indies.
-A comprehensive article came out on CASH music by Liz Pelly called The Secret Lives Of Playlists that is a must read so that you can fully understand just how little power you have as an indie artist on this platform when it comes to simply “getting on playlists”

 Here are the two parts that sum it up well.